The Friendly Giant: Format

 The rest of the show focused on gentle, humorous chat between Friendly, Rusty, and Jerome, followed by a story or a musical performance.
-When extra instrumentation was needed, a pair of otherwise silent puppet cats and raccoons and a rooster — Angie and Fiddle, the Jazz Cats and Patty and Polly, the Raccoons with recorder and bassoon and Buster, a Rooster with electric bass guitar — joined in (puppeteered by Gustáv Hársfai (Sr) and Linda Keogh (Jr).
+When extra instrumentation was needed, a pair of otherwise silent puppet cats and raccoons and a rooster—Angie and Fiddle, the Jazz Cats and Patty and Polly, the Raccoons with recorder and bassoon and Buster, a Rooster with electric bass guitar—joined in (puppeteered by Gustáv Hársfai (Sr.) and Linda Keogh (Jr).
 Music for the show was composed by the show's harpist, John Duncan.

 At the conclusion of a typical show, Friendly plays one verse of "Early One Morning" on his recorder, says goodbye to his friends and his viewers as he puts his miniature furniture away: "It's late.
 This little chair will be waiting for one of you, and a rocking chair for another who likes to rock, and a big armchair for two more to curl up in when you come again to our castle.
 I'll close the big front doors and pull up the drawbridge after you're gone.
 Goodbye.
 Goodbye."
-His hand waves goodbye as the camera zooms out and the castle's medieval doors are closed and the drawbridge is raised.
-As a silvery moon with a smiling face rises into the sky, a cow jumps over it as in the nursery rhyme "Hey Diddle Diddle".
+His hand gestures farewell as the camera zooms out or fades and the castle's medieval doors are closed and the drawbridge is raised.
+The slow reprise of “Early One Morning” continues on harp and recorder throughout.
+Night falls on the castle as a silvery moon with a smiling face rises into the sky above, a cow jumps over it as in the nursery rhyme "Hey Diddle Diddle".
 Originally, other things besides the cow would appear in the sky such as a bird, Pegasus, etc. On occasion, often for episodes devoted to musical performances, episodes would take place during the night.

 The shows were largely ad libbed, typically based around a one-page plot summary for each episode.
 This gave the show an added spontaneity uncommon to most children's shows, though the series was marked by a go-slow, gentle nature with naturalistic discussions between Friendly, Rusty, and Jerome, as though the friends were meeting and simply having a conversation as opposed to actually having a set storyline.
 The simple repetition of its main elements from show to show put it fundamentally at odds with the bolder, ever-changing nature of such shows as Sesame Street, but complemented Mr. Dressup, which was a similarly low-key children's series that usually aired immediately after Friendly Giant.

 Throughout the 1960s and into the 1980s, The Friendly Giant was part of a block of children's programming aired by the CBC each weekday morning that included programs such as Chez Hélène, Mr. Dressup, and the Canadian edition of Sesame Street.

 Cancellation

-In 1984, The Friendly Giant was cancelled.
+In 1985, The Friendly Giant was cancelled.
 The show's replacement, Fred Penner's Place, has been referred to by some people as "the Giant Killer".
 By the time The Friendly Giant ended, more than 3,000 episodes of the show had been produced.